SJasonP/FoldersGuard/docs/webui-implementation.md

 - React for the frontend component model.
 - TypeScript for frontend type checking.
 - Vite for frontend development and bundling.
+- Ant Design for the primary React component library.
 - Go application services as the only bridge to FG core behavior.

 The WebUI frontend is bundled into the desktop application.
 FG does not run a general remote web service for the WebUI by default.

+## UI Component Model

+The frontend uses Ant Design components for standard application UI.

+Ant Design is used for:

+- Application layout.
+- Menus and navigation.
+- Forms and validation display.
+- Tables, lists, and empty states.
+- Trees and directory-style item selection.
+- Modals, drawers, confirmations, and progress feedback.
+- Tabs, segmented controls, switches, checkboxes, radio groups, selects, and file-operation controls.
+- Messages and notifications.

+The frontend should prefer Ant Design components over custom controls when Ant Design provides the needed behavior.

+Custom components may wrap Ant Design primitives to express FG-specific workflows, but they must keep Ant Design accessibility, keyboard behavior, validation behavior, and theme integration intact.

+Icons use Ant Design icons by default.
+Additional icon packages may be introduced only when Ant Design does not provide a suitable icon for a required command or state.

 ## Implementation Rules